 Create a Table of Contents with Note Links

-This is a great advanced tip for multiple-note presentations.
-Create a new note and paste note links from all the notes that you plan on presenting into it.
+This is a great advanced tip for multiple note presentations.
+Create a new note and paste note links from all the notes that you plan on presenting.
 In effect, you’ve created a table of contents for your presentation.
 Start your presentation from the note that contains the note links and click to jump to other notes as needed.